 Using an attenuator, you’ll be able to lower the volume of your amp while maintaining a superior tone and an overall balanced volume that isn’t dominated by one overpowering guitar tone that’s drowning all other instruments out.
 Everyone at the gig will definitely appreciate that.

 Attenuators also come in handy when you’re in studio situations.
 Many recording engineers are always trying to capture the authenticity of a cranked valve amp while using low studio volumes.
 By using an attenuator, you help achieve the best of both worlds without any hassles.

-Any Drawbacks to Using an Attenuator?
+Any Drawbacks to Using A Tube Amp Headphone Attenuator?